Article 32 GDPR

 (3) Codes of conduct and certification mechanisms

-In line with the accountability principle, Article 32(3) GDPR stipulates that adherence to codes of conduct or certification mechanisms (Articles 40 and 42 GDPR respectively) can be used as an element to demonstrate compliance with the Regulation, although neither of these reduce the controller or processor’s responsibility (Article 42(4) GDPR).
-However, if asked to prove they took all possible measures to avoid the violation, adherence to these would undoubtedly play an important role.[30]
+It should be noted that neither of these options reduce the controller or processor’s responsibility.
+However, if asked to prove they took all possible measures to avoid the violation, adherence to these would undoubtedly play an important role.[38]

 (4) Natural persons acting under the authority of the controller or the processor